 (c) Recharging the traction REESS and measuring electric energy

 3.4.4.4.1.1.
-The initial charging procedure of the traction REESS shall start with a normal charging and the end of charge criteria shall be as defined in paragraph 3.4.4.3.1.5. above and in Appendix 4 of this Annex.
+The all-electric range city test shall be carried out with a fully charged traction REESS according to the charging requirements as described in paragraph 3. of Appendix 4 of this Annex.

 3.4.4.4.1.2.
 City cycles shall be driven and the AERcity distance shall be measured.